MartinaValkova/LibraryApplication/README.md

 # LibraryApplication

 This project aims to develop a web application serving as a book library catalog.
-The application will consist of a REST API backend and a frontend interface.
-It will cater to two types of users: Readers (no authentication required) and Librarians (authentication required).
+The application consist of a REST API backend and a frontend interface.
+It caters to two types of users: Readers (no authentication required) and Librarians (authentication required).
 Readers can browse books in the catalog, while Librarians can manage books by adding new books, updating existing ones, and deleting books.

 # Application Architecture